ms-iot/holobot/README.md

 ##Requirements
 - Clear field is available of at least 10'x10'
-- Floor is not tile or wood
 - Robot has tracking markers which can be seen despite stage lights
-- Robot can turn around its centroid
+- Robot can turn around its center
 - Robot can drive in a straight line
 - Robot can drive with centimeter accuracy
-- Robot can post photos from boom to twitter
 - Robot has RGB pixel displays which can be controlled via Holographic control panel
 - Robot is larger than 12"x12"x12", but no bigger than 18"x18"x12"
   * Needs to be seen by the audience
-  * Cannot be too big that the lens cannot see the whole bot
+  * Cannot be too big that the Hololens cannot see the whole bot
   * Top needs to be short and flat so the tracking beacons can be viewed
 - Robot needs to be able to move fast enough to transverse the field in less than 30 seconds.
 - Robot needs to be controlled at all times